The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 (to help promote holding head up, rolling, and various developmental stimulus)

-What NOT to put on baby registry
+What NOT to put on a baby registry

-Instead, opt for gift cards or get your own baby’s outfits as they grow this way you avoid having an overabundance in clothing you’ll never even get to use.
+Well, for starters, baby clothing!
+Instead, opt for gift cards or get your own baby’s outfits as they grow.
+This way, you avoid having an overabundance of clothing you’ll never even get to use.